A painting of the nations first Thanksgiving celebration in St. Augustine, Florida.

 The competitors are Jamestown, Plymouth, and St. Augustine.

-Jamestown was founded 42 years after St. Augustine and, as one historian noted, a St. Augustine settler could have become a grandparent in the time between the St. Augustine's founding and the Jamestown's founding.
+Jamestown was founded 42 years after St. Augustine and, as one historian noted, a St. Augustine settler could have become a grandparent in the time between St. Augustine's founding and Jamestown's founding.
 Jamestown is out of the running anyway as ultimately the town and government moved to what is now known as Williamsburg in 1699.

 If one delves into various online articles, instead of calling Plymouth the oldest permanently inhabited settlement in the new world (as was done when I was in grade school), Plymouth is known as the oldest permanently inhabited English settlement in the new world.